 The video for this post: Compassion or Conflict, Take Your Pick: How does the overwhelming nature of grief affect the way we talk to others and problem solve in destructive ways in the community?
-Then, a call for the kind of skills we’ll be learning in the workshops with an inspiring example of experience of transformation from this kind of work I did in Bosnia.
+Then, a call for the kind of skills we’ll be learning in the workshops with an inspiring example of transformation from this kind of work done in Bosnia.

 The bottom line is, it’s about how we honor the love.
 First, the love of those we have lost, then, the love for those who remain.
 Lincoln at Gettysburg said,

 “But, in a larger sense, we can not dedicate, we can not consecrate, we can not hallow this ground.’
 Just as we cannot compensate for the lives of those who are gone to those who lost them.
 The loss is too great.
 Our work now is different.

 “It is for us the living, rather, to be dedicated here to the unfinished work… to the great task remaining before us—that from these honored dead we take increased devotion…—that we here highly resolve that these dead shall not have died in vain.”

 It is equally true in our private lives and in the nation.
 We grow when we are able to derive greater strength from the adversity we face.
 To suffer successfully is to get the wisdom from it.
 Suffering expands us, or contracts us.
 Growth is not a guarantee.
 It is a choice.
 We can suffer unsuccessfully.
 With crises the nation can rise to a new horizon of its promise, or it can sink into rancor and division.
 We choose.
 How we come to view each other as a result of our suffering is the key.